 - S – Steadiness

 DISC is a Tool

 DISC is not a tool to predict how successful you are going to be.
-It does identify what a person’s pace and priorities might look like.
+It does identify a person’s pace and priorities.
 Are you fast or slow, people or task oriented or are you all four at different times?
 It can tell you, your strengths how you will problem solve and how will you face opportunities and challenges.
 DISC does not measure a person’s skill or intelligence.

-Disc helps you know your self through a scientific algorithm it is not personal nor someone’s opinion.
+DISC helps you know your self through a scientific algorithm; it is not personal nor someone’s opinion.
 The profile helps you to understand why when you spend time with some you are exhausted and others it seems like the time flies.
-You know your customer had an awesome experience with you but has tried someone else.
-Or that person who just doesn’t get those jokes.
+You know your customer had an excellent experience with you but has tried someone else.
+Or that person who doesn’t get those jokes.
 It is how our brain is wired to behave under different circumstances not how we feel about a person.
-A 40-page profile without judgment and why others are different and it takes the personal out of business.
+A 40-page profile without judgment and why others are different, and it takes the personal out of business.

-When you begin to know yourself so well, you are able to accept behaviours as they are part of you.
-These behaviours become adaptable, you learn when they are a strength and when they weaken you.
-For example, a D wants to get the job done “NOW”, this is great if there are important time constraints.
-If your customer is on a journey of discovery it is better for the D to encourage their customer to learn the steps to do it in their own time.
+When you begin to know yourself so well, you can accept behaviours as they are part of you.
+These behaviours become adaptable, and you learn when they are a strength and when they weaken you.
+For example, a D wants to get the job done “NOW”, this is great if there are significant time constraints.
+If your customer is on a journey of discovery, it is better for the D to encourage their customer to learn the steps to do it in their own time.
 The D is using their strengths to get the job done now but adapting their behaviour to serve their customer by interpreting what now looks like for each client.

-The same D, if is a client also will be hiring someone who gets the job done now?
+The same D, is a client also will be hiring someone who gets the job done now?
 If you can’t how do you make your message adaptable without losing your authentic self?
-Most D’s will be ok if they are given a plan of action, as an action is seen to being served now. everyone is made up of the four different quadrants.
+Most D’s will be ok if they are given a plan of action, as an effect as being served now.
+Everyone is made up of four different quadrants.
 The differing levels make each of us unique.
 Understanding your make-up allows you to identify behaviours in your clients.